As mobile devices become the go to option for consumers entertainment, the requirement for video has not only increased, but changed.

 VR / AR

-The latest smartphones are some of the most powerful devices we’ve ever wielded in our hands, and augmented reality (AR) and virtual realty (VR) are now available to everyone where previously only reserved for those with the most expensive computer systems.
+The latest smartphones are some of the most powerful devices we’ve ever wielded in our hands, and augmented reality (AR) and virtual reality (VR) are now available to everyone were previously only reserved for those with the most expensive computer systems.
 Marketers are now leveraging AR and VR to give consumers experiences they will remember.
 From virtual tours to the lucrative Pokemon Go App and other real world experiences such as the augmented reality treasure hunts and trails – virtual reality creates a memorable experience that can be enjoyed by adults and children alike.

 Know your platform